KokonautInc/GardenLite/README.md

 Kokonaut Garden Lite is a WiFi Environmental Sensor for Indoor Gardens.
 It uses readily available components and Open Source Software.

 The Garden Lite was our first Sensor and was released from 2017-2019.
-It is now Open Sourced for DIY Makers and for Students looking to build their own IoT Device.
+It is now available as Open Source for DIY Makers and for Students looking to build their own IoT Device.

 Our Second Generation Sensor, Kokonaut Mizu, is also available at www.kokonaut.com